 “We killed an innocent!”
-Gloriana could barely speak the words.
+The oracle could barely speak the words.

 “Rahab—” Gloriana stepped toward the conjurer, eyes afire.

 “Should we have left Grayst?
 Or Horan?
 Or Lem?
-Should we have shot them?” demanded Gloriana in growing ire, fear, and doubt.
+Should we have shot them?” demanded the oracle in growing ire, fear, and doubt.

 “My point is not what we should or should not have done.
-My point is what was done and cannot now be undone,” replied the wizard, his voice lowering as he mastered himself once more.
+My point is what was done and cannot now be undone,” replied the wizard, his voice lowering as he mastered himself.
 “Will it somehow unravel the events to tell the sheriff?”

 “We must honor the spirits,” Gloriana insisted slowly as she regained her own self-control.

-The oracle’s gaze was withering; the wizard’s in turn was defiant.
-Abby reached out and laid a gauntleted hand in support on Gloriana’s shoulder.
+The oracle’s gaze was withering; the wizard’s defiant in turn.
+Abby reached out and laid a gauntleted hand on Gloriana’s shoulder.
 “What happened is unfortunate, Glo, but we at least survived to continue the fight.
-Our work lies ahead of us,” said the warrior quietly.
+Our work lies ahead of us.”

-The alchemist was nodding.
+Kara nodded.
 “This requires our acute attention, Glori, more so because it is now very personal.
 And anyway, we should not have this discussion here.”
-The elf woman looked around at the ambient villagers making little effort to conceal their curiosity about the apparent dispute.
+The alchemist looked around at the ambient villagers making little effort to conceal their curiosity about the apparent dispute.

-Gloriana did not move.
-“I am a healer,” she asserted quietly but resolutely.
+The oracle did not move.
+“I am a healer,” she asserted quietly.